krry/krry.github.io/_posts/2020-06-29-porting-to-jekyll-iframes-as-partials-blasphemy.md

 ---
 layout: post
-title: Welcome to Home Base
+title: Porting to Jekyll, and iframes as Partials?
+Blasphemy!
 date: 2020-06-29 19:24:00 -0700
 ---

 Here goes nothing.

-We've languished and avoided making a portfolio of our work for our whole career.
-And having finally nearly completed that feat of absurd torture, we want to take a short break to thank everyone.
+An inaugural post ought to be haphazard, right?

-Gratitude to all the developers and writers and such that have come before me, that have generously shared their struggles and learnings and insights and expertise.
+Gratitude to all the developers and writers and such that have come before us, that have generously shared their struggles and learnings and insights and expertise.
 We have learned volumes from you, and yet we still know practically nothing.
 For example, on this Jekyll blog, we must name our posts according to